Iceland - Day 4 : Elmstrur and Alftavatn

 I turned a corner and entered a beautiful valley with a river, although it was a bit cloudy.
 I took a break at a waterfall.

 Three hours later I saw the first people off the day.
 A bit later I had to cross another ice cold river.
-A group of people arrived, followed by their own chase car.
-That must be very peaceful.
-According to my thermometer it was 9 degrees, but it felt a lot colder due to the strong current.
+A group of people arrived, followed by their own support car.
+That must be very peaceful...
+According to my thermometer the water was 9 degrees, but it felt a lot colder due to the strong current.

 One of the many rivers and moss covered hills along the way

-My feet started to hurt, not because of blisters, but the soles were just hurting from the extra weight of my backpack.
-The winter jacket I had brought also was way too warm to wear during the day, although I needed it at night.
-In a few days I should have enough room in my backpack to put it in there and wear only a t-shirt.
-I passed another bridge before arriving at a cabin.
-I decided to take another break before walking the last 5 km to the campsite.
+My feet started to hurt, not because of blisters, but the bottoms were just in pain from carrying my backpack.
+The winter jacket I had brought was definitely too warm to wear during the day.
+In a few days I would likely have enough space in my backpack to put it in there and just wear a t-shirt.
+I passed another bridge before arriving at a cabin, where I took another break before walking the last 5 km to the campsite.

-The surroundings changed slowly, now there were a lot of hills and grass.
-In the distance I could see rocks in many colors, that's where I will be walking tomorrow.
+The surroundings changed slowly into grass plains.
+In the distance I could see rocks in many colors, I would be walking there the next day.

-After dinner and dishes I washed my socks in the river and checked out the lake, where several movies have been shot.
-Although it was close to freezing there were some people swimming.
-Tomorrow it will be 12 km to the next mountain cabin and then another 10 until the end of the Laugavegur trail.
-If I remember correctly it does involve a serious climb.
+After dinner and dishes I washed my socks in the river and took a closer look at the lake, where apparently several movies had been shot.
+Although the water was close to freezing there were several people swimming.
+I decided to pay more attention to how much I drank the next day and also check my GPS more often, as I had taken a few small wrong turns during the day.
+It would be 12 km to the next mountain cabin and then another 12 until the end of the Laugavegur trail.
+If I would get a good rest 22 km seemed doable, although I remembered it involved a serious climb.

 Distance walked: 16 km